Galoopi/robot-buddies-pwa/README.md

-Robot Buddies is an React App built with React and Redux.
+Robot Buddies is a React App built with React and Redux.
-It works like a search direcory so you can search for your Robot Buddies.
+It works like a search directory so you can search for your Robot Buddies.
 Give it a try!